agarthetiger/hint/README.md

 * Text surrounded by \` characters is displayed in bold and blue.
 * All other text is displayed as typed in the markdown file.

+Once a repo has been setup and cloned via ssh from GitHub, new pages can be created by running `hint --edit TOPIC` where TOPIC is the name of the file to create.
+The extension `.md` will be added to the repo automatically and the new file pushed to GitHub after saving and exiting vim.

 ## Switching hint repositories

-Version 0.4.0 changes from using requests to using GitPython to clone the remote repository for the hint content.
-If you are using >=0.4.0 and want to change the remote repository, update the value for `repo` in `~/.hintrc` and delete the folder `~/.hints.d/hints` before running hint again.
+Version 0.4.0 changes from using requests to query content directly from GitHub.com to using GitPython to clone the remote repository for the hint content.
+If you are using hint-cli >=v0.4.0 and want to change the remote repository, update the value for `repo` in `~/.hintrc` and delete the folder `~/.hints.d/hints` before running hint again.

 ## Alternatives

 If you want a tool which pulls community content rather than writing your own, look at [cheat.sh](https://github.com/chubin/cheat.sh).
 It provides "unified access to the best community driven cheat sheets repositories of the world".
+Another tool worth looking at is [How Do I](https://blog.gleitzman.com/post/43330157197/howdoi-instant-coding-answers-via-the-command), with a question and answer format also from the command line.

 ## System Requirements

-* Python3
+* Python >= 3.7
-* Pip3
+* Pip
 * Access to pypi.org or another pip repo with the `hint-cli` python package and dependencies
 * Network access to the hints git repository.
 This may be internet access to GitHub.com but could also be an internal Git server.